Fedee0/Flappy-Bird/README.md

 # Flappy Bird

-● Dowloand "flappybird.py" from this repo
+● Dowloand "flappybird.py" and "immagini.zip" from this repo

+● Extract files from the "immagini.zip"

 ● Dowloand "Pygame" Lib With "pip install pygame"